For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 8. Online advertising

-Platforms like Facebook, Twitter and Google Adwords offer advertising which can be targeted by area, demographic etc. These adverts can be incredibly effective, a recent consultation found their Facebook adverts brought 1/3 of all their traffic to the site.
+Platforms like Facebook, Twitter and Google Adwords offer advertising which can be targeted by area, demographic etc. These adverts can be incredibly effective: when running an engagement exercise, one organisation we work with found that their Facebook adverts brought a third of all their traffic to the site.

 9. Take your Dialogue on the road!

-As well as engagement-focused events, showcasing the site at other events may inspire people who otherwise would not have taken an interest or had an opportunity to take an interest.
-Tablets and projectors all make it much easier to take your Dialogue on the road.
+As well as engagement-focused events, showing off the site at other events may inspire people who otherwise would not have taken an interest or even have had an opportunity to take an interest.
+Tablets, smartphones and projectors all make it much easier to take your Dialogue on the road.

-Vattenfall ran its 'Power in the Valleys' Dialogue to discuss how to best use the Pen y Cymoedd Wind Energy Project Community Fund, the team took tablets out to the local residents to gather real time responses in a widespread and hard-to-reach community who may not otherwise have engaged or been able to use the site.
+Vattenfall ran its 'Power in the Valleys' Dialogue to discuss how to best use the Pen y Cymoedd Wind Energy Project Community Fund.
+The team took tablets out to the local residents to gather real time responses in a widespread and hard-to-reach community who may not otherwise have engaged or been able to give their views.

 10. Get others to add links on their site